narzod/Powershell-DNS-Manager/docs/Installation-Guide.md

 # **Guide to Installing the `DnsManager` PowerShell Module**

-This guide provides detailed instructions on how to install the **`DnsManager`** PowerShell module on your system.
-It covers both a preferred method and a manual alternative, and includes guidance on maintenance and updating.
+This guide provides detailed instructions on how to install the **`DnsManager`** PowerShell module.
+It covers both the preferred method using the provided installation script and alternative manual installation options.

 -----

-## **Preferred Method: Using `Install-Module`**
+## **Preferred Method: Using the `Install-DnsManager.ps1` Script**

-The recommended way to install **`DnsManager`** is by using the built-in `Install-Module` cmdlet.
-This method is the standard and most reliable approach for managing PowerShell modules.
-While this is the preferred method, some users in specific environments may encounter issues.
-If you run into problems, you can safely skip to the manual installation steps outlined below.
+The **recommended** and most straightforward way to install the **`DnsManager`** module is by using the `Install-DnsManager.ps1` script.
+This script automates the installation process, ensuring the module is correctly placed and configured on your system.
+Using this script is the preferred method because it simplifies the process and reduces the potential for errors.

 ### **Installation Steps**

-1.  **Open PowerShell as an Administrator**: You must have administrative privileges to install a module for all users on the system.
-Right-click the PowerShell icon and select **"Run as Administrator"**.
+1.  **Open PowerShell as an Administrator**: To install the module for all users on the system, you must have administrative privileges.

-2.  **Navigate to the Module Directory**: Use the `Set-Location` (or `cd`) cmdlet to navigate to the directory where you have downloaded or cloned the module's source code.
+2.  **Navigate to the Script's Directory**: Use the `Set-Location` (or `cd`) cmdlet to navigate to the root of the repository where you have downloaded the source code.
+This directory should contain both the `DnsManager` module folder and the `Install-DnsManager.ps1` script.
 For example:

     ```powershell
-    cd C:\Path\To\DnsManager
+    cd C:\Path\To\DnsManager-Repo
     ```

-3.  **Run the `Install-Module` Command**: Execute the following command to install the module.
-The `-Scope AllUsers` parameter is crucial as it ensures the module is installed in a system-wide location, making it available to all users.
+3.  **Run the Installation Script**: Execute the script using a relative or absolute path.
+The script will handle the necessary steps to install the module in a system-wide location.

     ```powershell
-    Install-Module -Name DnsManager -Scope AllUsers -Path "C:\Path\To\DnsManager"
+    .\Install-DnsManager.ps1
     ```

-    **Note**: The `-Path` parameter is essential for installing from a local directory.
-When installing from a public repository like the PowerShell Gallery, you would omit this parameter.
+    **Note**: Depending on your system's execution policy, you may need to temporarily change it to run the script.

 -----

 ## **Alternative Method: Manual Installation**

+This section outlines how to manually install the `DnsManager` module.
+This is a suitable alternative if you encounter issues with the automated script, have special installation requirements, or prefer a manual approach.

+### **Option 1: Using `Install-Module` from a Local Source**

+This method uses the built-in `Install-Module` cmdlet to install the module from a local directory.
+This is the standard and most reliable approach for managing PowerShell modules, even when not using the installation script.

+#### **Installation Steps**

+1.  **Open PowerShell as an Administrator**: This requires administrative privileges.

+2.  **Navigate to the Module Directory**: Use `cd` to navigate to the root of the repository, which contains the **`DnsManager`** folder.
+For example:

+    ```powershell
+    cd C:\Path\To\DnsManager-Repo
+    ```

+3.  **Run the `Install-Module` Command**: Execute the following command.
+The `-Scope AllUsers` parameter ensures the module is installed in a system-wide location.
+The `-Path` parameter specifies the local source directory, which in this case is the `DnsManager` folder inside your current location.

+    ```powershell
+    Install-Module -Name DnsManager -Scope AllUsers -Path "C:\Path\To\DnsManager-Repo\DnsManager"
+    ```

+### **Option 2: Copying Files Manually**

 This method involves manually copying the module files to the correct system directory.
-It is a suitable alternative if you encounter issues with the `Install-Module` cmdlet or have special installation requirements.
+It's a low-level approach that is useful if the other methods fail.

-### **Installation Steps**
+#### **Installation Steps**

-1.  **Open PowerShell as an Administrator**: Just like the preferred method, this requires administrative access.
+1.  **Open PowerShell as an Administrator**: This also requires administrative access.

 2.  **Locate the Module Path**: Determine the correct system-wide path for modules by running the following command.
 The output will list several paths; a common one is `C:\Program Files\PowerShell\Modules`.